"Medicine became obsolete in the year 2004, when doctors noticed that hiding behind a wall caused human health to regenerate to 100%."

 - X8 lets whichever character is on the bench regenerate health, but only up to whatever portion of lost health is shown in red.
 If you don't switch out while part of your health is red, the red marks will deplete over time.
 If you switch back to a character while they still have red marks on their health, the red marks will immediately disappear.
 One of X's body upgrades converts all the damage he takes to red, so that he can regenerate it all if you switch him out.

-- The game had what was either by design or a good bad bug: Since the air meter was shared with the Life Meter, you could heal completely by simply finding water over Mario's head and Swimming It Off.
-This was removed in Sunshine and Galaxy.
+- Super Mario 64 had what was either by design or a good bad bug: Since the air meter was shared with the Life Meter, you could heal completely by simply finding water over Mario's head and Swimming It Off (except for the chilly water in Snowman's Land).
+This was removed in Super Mario Sunshine and Super Mario Galaxy (the Updated Re-release also removes this).

 Real Time Strategy